 2. Asus ProArt StudioBook Pro W700G3T

-Asus ProArt StudioBook W700G3T workstation machine has stunning designs that you can find in any other laptops out there.
-In its most attractive, 0.7” slim design lies the robust Intel Xeon processor & Nvidia Quadro RTX GPU with the vivid, 17”, 16:10 display & comfortable keypad.
+Asus ProArt StudioBook W700G3T workstation machine has stunning designs that you can find on any other laptop.
+In its most attractive, 0.7” slim design lies the robust Intel Xeon processor & Nvidia Quadro RTX GPU with the vivid 17”, 16:10 display & comfortable keypad.

 However, some users may find it a bit costly, particularly since it does not offer a 4K screen or 4K model.
 Overall, the Asus ProArt StudioBook Pro Workstation is a powerful workhorse dressed neatly, making it the best laptop.